-Martin Rosema is an assistant professor of political science in the Public Administration Group of the School of Behavioural, Management and Social Sciences.
-He teaches several courses about public governance and related themes in the bachelor degree programme Management, Society and Technology and the master degree programmes of Public Administration and European Studies.
-Furthermore, he teaches about research methods in the pre-master programme Psychology.
-Most of his past research has focused on political behaviour, in particular the psychology of voting and the design and effects of voting advice applications.
-His current research includes projects on algorithmic governance and on the use of brain-imaging technology to study political attitudes and behaviour.
+Martin Rosema is an assistant professor of political science in the Public Administration Section of the School of Behavioural, Management and Social Sciences.
+He teaches several courses about public governance and related themes in the bachelor degree programme Management, Society and Technology (MS&T) and the master degree programme of European Studies.
+Furthermore, he teaches about research methods in the aforementioned bachelor programme.
+Most of his past research focused on political behaviour, in particular the psychology of voting and the design and effects of voting advice applications.
+His current research includes projects on democratic innovation and the use of modern technologies (e.g. brainimaging, virtual reality) to study political attitudes, emotions and behaviour.

 Before joining the University of Twente, Martin Rosema studied political science at Leiden University (M.A., Ph.D.) and social psychology at the University of Cambridge (M.Phil.).
-During his time in Twente, he spend short periods as guest lecturer at University College Utrecht and Radboud University in Nijmegen.
+During his time in Twente, he spent short periods as guest lecturer at University College Utrecht and Radboud University in Nijmegen.
 Furthermore, he held several editorial and board positions, including co-director of the Dutch Parliamentary Election Study (2006), co-editor of the journals Res Publica (2007-2010) and Political Psychology (2015-2018), member of the governing council of the International Society of Political Psychology (2008-2011), and member of the governing board of the Dutch Political Science Association (2009-2015).
 Across the years, he taught about thirty different courses and was nominated multiple times by students for the annual best teacher award.
-In his free time he enjoys listening to music, visiting modern art museums, and walking in the mountains.
+In his free time he enjoys listening to music, visiting modern art museums, and spending holidays in mountainous areas.